tencent cloud

 2. On the cluster management page, select the Database Proxy tab and click Enable Now.

-Security Group: It is an important means of network security isolation.
-You can choose an existing security group or create a new one as needed.
+Select an existing security group or create one as needed.

 4. After successfully enabling the service, you can manage proxy nodes and view their basic information on the database proxy page.
 You can also modify the database proxy address and network type and add remarks in the Connection Address section.